Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 A hybrid pricing model combines a recurring subscription fee with consumption-based charges.
 Customers pay a fixed base amount that covers core access and a committed usage allowance, then pay metered rates for consumption beyond that threshold.

 The reason hybrid models are common is straightforward: pure subscription and pure usage-based pricing each have a significant weakness.
-Hybrid structures trade some of the simplicity of each to get most of the benefits of both.
+Hybrid structures trade some simplicity from each model to capture most of the benefits of both.

 ModelRevenue predictabilityCustomer fairnessAcquisition frictionBilling complexity